tomcali/friend-finder/documentation/homework-13-Express/homework_instructions.md

 * Check out [this demo version of the site](https://friend-finder.herokuapp.com/).
 Use this as a model for how we expect your assignment look and operate.

-* Our friend-finder repository was our version of `FriendFinder`.
-Inside this repository/folder, organize your directories so it matches the following:
+* Create a folder called `FriendFinder`.
+Inside the folder, organize your directories so it matches the following:

   ```
-  friend-finder [i.e. FriendFinder]
+  FriendFinder
     - app
       - data
         - friends.js